 You spend four short years at Williams, but you’ll always be part of the Williams alumni community.
 The power and value of the Williams network is legendary.
 Alumni are eager to help you explore career paths and get a leg up in the hiring process.
-Because the Career Center shares offices with Alumni Relations in Mears House (across Park Street from the Frosh Quad), we’re perfectly placed to help you reach out to alumni for information, advice and support.
+Because the’68 Center for Career Exploration shares offices with Alumni Relations in Mears House (across Park Street from the Frosh Quad), we’re perfectly placed to help you reach out to alumni for information, advice, and support.
 Meanwhile, feel free to explore these online resources on your own.

 Williams Alumni Career Network

 You will notice alumni profiles inserted throughout the Williams Alumni Career Network.
 They can give you advice on where and how to look for a summer internship or permanent job in their field.
 They’ll give you the straight story on what the job, the company, or the industry is all about.
 You can discover new trends in the industry and turn that information into good interview questions.
 Some advisors will be able to tell you what to include on your resume to impress recruiters.
 These advisors can’t create jobs, but they can give you all the information you need to get a good start on creating your own.
 And, utilizing Williams Alumni Database is a solid way to begin your networking.